michaliskambi/pascal-lint/README.md

 Pascal lint (code analysis for potential errors)

-**TODO: The current project is just a test of fcl-passrc, the checks documented below are NOT yet implemented.
-After planning this project, I simply didn't fing the time to make it actually happen.
+**TODO: The current project is just a test of `fcl-passrc`, nothing more.
+The checks documented below are NOT yet implemented.
+After planning this project, I simply didn't find the time to make it actually happen.
 Help (PRs) is most welcome!**

 # What it does